 The roof box of the car is also designed for carrying cycling accessories, such as shoes and helmets.
-There is even a work bench included into the kit: a retractable arm forming a makeshift workstand for mechanical operations on the bikes.
+There is even a workbench included in the kit: a retractable arm forming a makeshift workstand for mechanical operations on the bikes.

 The Press release from Honda:

-– Civic Tourer Active Life Concept makes its debut
+- Honda Civic Tourer Active Life Concept makes its debut

 - GUINNESS WORLD RECORDS™ title-holding Civic Tourer 1.6 i-DTEC on display on Honda stand

-Honda will reveal the Civic Tourer “Active Life Concept” at this year’s Frankfurt Motor Show, underlining the Tourer’s class leading cargo space and versatility within the C-segment.
-The Concept study shows that style and space can work together; a custom paint colour further enhances the sleek and sporty exterior and an accessorised interior demonstrates the Concept’s suitability for an active lifestyle and the needs of its customers.
+Honda will reveal the Civic Tourer “Active Life Concept” at this year’s Frankfurt Motor Show, underlining the Tourer’s class-leading cargo space and versatility within the C-segment.
+The Concept study shows that style and space can work together; a custom paint color further enhances the sleek and sporty exterior and an accessorized interior demonstrates the Concept’s suitability for an active lifestyle and the needs of its customers.

 The dynamic exterior styling of the Civic Tourer Active Life Concept reflects the sporty and active lifestyle of the customer; featuring a custom blue paint finish with a lower gun metallic gradation and a silver roofline which help accentuate the Civic Tourer’s sleek styling and aerodynamic design.
 New 18-inch alloy wheels and a custom design rear bumper further highlight the Civic Tourer’s sporty characteristics.

-The front seats combine both suede and leather and feature a carbon tape with blue piping that runs along the centre and along the upper outer areas of the seat, continuing into the suede door lining.
+The front seats combine both suede and leather and feature a carbon tape with blue piping that runs along the center and along with the upper outer areas of the seat, continuing into the suede door lining.